xmidt-org/argus/README.md

 ### List - `store/{bucket}` endpoint
 This endpoint allows for `GET` to retrieve all the items in the bucket organized by the id.

 An example response will look like the below where "7e8c5f378b4addbaebc70897c4478cca06009e3e360208ebd073dbee4b3774e7" is the id of the only item in this collection.
 An optional header `X-Midt-Owner` can be sent with the request.
 If supplied, only items with secrets matching the supplied value will be returned in the list.
-Only authorized requests can retrieve items from all owners.
+If not supplied, all items created without an owner (owner value = "") will be returned.
+For authorized requests, if no owner header is provided, all items for the specified bucket will be returned.

 An example response:
 ```json